TITLE 39 CODE OF FEDERAL REGULATIONS

 Authority: 39 U.S.C.
 204, 401.

-These rules of practice are issued by the Judicial Officer of the U.S. Postal Service pursuant to authority delegated by the Postmaster General (39 C.F.R.
-224.1(c)(4)).
+These rules of practice are issued by the Judicial Officer of the U.S. Postal Service pursuant to authority delegated by the Postmaster General.

-The rules in this part shall be applicable to mail dispute cases forwarded to the Judicial Officer Department by the Chief Field Counsel pursuant to Postal Operations Manual section 616.21.
+The rules in this part shall be applicable to mail dispute cases forwarded to the Judicial Officer pursuant to Postal Operations Manual section 616.21.

-Upon receipt of a mail dispute case from the Chief Field Counsel, the Recorder, Judicial Officer Department, United States Postal Service, 2101 Wilson Boulevard, Suite 600, Arlington, VA 22201-3078, will send a notice of docketing and submittal due date to the parties together with a copy of these rules.
+Upon receipt of a mail dispute case, the Recorder, Office of the Judicial Officer, United States Postal Service, 2101 Wilson Boulevard, Suite 600, Arlington, VA 22201-3078, will send a notice of docketing and submission due date to the parties together with a copy of these rules.

-(a) The presiding officer shall be an Administrative Law Judge or an Administrative Judge qualified in accordance with law or any other qualified person licensed to practice law designated by the Judicial Officer to preside over a proceeding conducted pursuant to this part.
+(a) The presiding officer shall be an Administrative Law Judge, an Administrative Judge qualified in accordance with law, or any other qualified person licensed to practice law designated by the Judicial Officer to preside over a proceeding conducted pursuant to this part.
 The Judicial Officer assigns cases under this part.
 Judicial Officer includes Associate Judicial Officer upon delegation thereto.
 The Judicial Officer may, on his or her own initiative or for good cause found, preside at the reception of evidence.

 (b) The presiding officer has authority to: